shutters.htm

 HOME PAGE

-I do not know what lenses were with some of the shutters below.
+I tell you what lenses were with the shutters when I know.
 Most of the Copal 1 and 0 shutters come with boxes even if the boxes may not be original with the shutters.
+I no longer repair shutters.

 Synchro Compur #0 shutter for triple convertible lens.
 F-stop scales for the 3 focal lengths.
 Working smoothly.
 Cosmetically clean. $150 with flange, $115 w/o flange.